HARLEM ACADEMY PILLARS AND SCHOOL CREED

 Each fourth and eighth-grade student has a chance to lead a community meeting where they share a message about how the pillars and creed can be put into action in our daily lives.

-Accountable: We set challenging and measurable goals for our students, our school, and ourselves; we assess progress, and we own the results.
-We live the school pillars and creed knowing that we create a powerful lever for change when we commit to working with common purpose.
+Model: We live the school pillars and creed knowing that we create a powerful lever for change when we model the habits we seek to develop in our students and commit to working with common purpose toward the realization of the school’s mission.